keyaanminhas/OrreryWebApp/README.md

 ## How to Use

-1. **Open the Web App**: Launch the app in your web browser.
+1. **Open the Web App**: Clone the repository and use `python -m http.server 8000` in a terminal window in the same directory to start a local server.
+Then, navigate to `http://localhost:8000/` in your browser.
-2. **Navigate the Scene**: Use the mouse to rotate, zoom, and pan around the solar system.
+2. **Navigate the Scene**: Select the Viewer you want to use.
+If you use the 3D viewer, use the mouse or touch controls to rotate, zoom, and pan around the solar system.
-3. **Adjust Time Scale**: Use the slider to speed up or slow down the planetary movements.
+3. **Adjust Time Scale**: Use the sliders to speed up or slow down the planetary movements.
 4. **View Planet Details**: Click on a planet to display its information in the popup.